 Hot Coffee & Historic Walking Tours

-Swing by one of Ypsilanti’s nearby local coffee shops, grab your hot drinks to-go, and plan an outdoor adventure around the Depot Town, Downtown, and Cross Street districts of Ypsilanti.
-There are now several self-guided historic walking tours featuring sites of interest for you to enjoy beautiful architecture and learn more history of the Ypsilanti community.
-Along the way are several locally owned small businesses including antique and specialty shops to visit with additional safety precautions in place.
-Stop in and bring home a surprise gift to your loved ones!
+Swing by one of Ypsilanti’s nearby local coffee shops, grab your hot drinks to-go, and plan an outdoor adventure around town.
+There are several self-guided historic walking tours featuring sites of interest for you to enjoy beautiful architecture and learn more history of the Ypsilanti community.
+Along the way are several locally owned small businesses including antique and specialty shops to visit.
 Learn more explore Ypsilanti through these walking tours and discover something new!

 Enjoying your time spent outdoors?
 Some restaurants in Ypsilanti are now offering heated outdoor igloo dining.
-Find a wide range of menu options to satisfy your tastebuds with vegetarian and vegan options at Bobcat Bonnies, craft beer and tasty food in the igloos or around the firepit at Corner Brewery, and barbeque favorites at Red Rock Barbeque.
-Currently, igloos are intended for 1 household, no more than 6 people per setting.
-Click here for more information from Michigan.gov.
+Find a wide range of menu options to satisfy your tastebuds with vegetarian and vegan options at Bobcat Bonnies, and sip on craft beer at Corner Brewery.

-Interested in eating at home to wrap up your adventure?
-After an exciting day of visiting Ypsilanti’s coolest winter destinations and spending time outdoors, cozy up at home while enjoying a taste of the town.
-Try make-at-home pizza kits or your favorite classic meals to go, and don’t forget the craft beer or cocktails for later!
+Many area restaurants are now open for indoor dining and carryout.
+After an exciting day of visiting Ypsilanti’s coolest winter destinations and spending time outdoors, cozy up indoors while enjoying a taste of the town.
+Try a classic restaurant like Full House or Chick-inn Drive- in, or take home specialty pizza from Aubree's.
+Don’t forget the craft beer or cocktails for later!
 Whatever you might be in the mood for, you can find it here in Ypsilanti.
-Find featured area eateries offering cocktails and meals to-go here.

 Did we miss some of your Ypsilanti outdoor winter favorites?
 Share with us in the comments below!